sposso/working_with_ZuCo_EEG_dataset/README.md

 </p>

 3. **Reading Materials**: The reading materials contain sentences from movie reviews from the Stanford Sentiment Treebank and biographical sentences about notable people from the Wikipedia relation extraction corpus.
-   - Sentences from the Stanford Sentiment Treebank: 123 neutral, 137 negative, and 140 positive sentences. **Total sentences: 400**
+   - Sentences from the Stanford Sentiment Treebank (task: sentiment reading (SR)): 123 neutral, 137 negative, and 140 positive sentences. **Total sentences: 400**
    - Sentences from the Wikipedia relation extraction dataset for the Normal Reading (NR) task: **300**
-   - Sentences from the Wikipedia relation extraction dataset for the task-specific relation task: **407**
+   - Sentences from the Wikipedia relation extraction dataset for the task-specific relation task (TSR): **407**

-4. **Procedure**: The sentences were presented to the subjects in a naturalistic reading scenario, where the complete sentence was presented on the screen and the subjects read each sentence at their own speed.
+4. **Procedure**: The sentences were presented to the subjects in a naturalistic reading scenario, where the complete sentence was given on the screen and the subjects read each sentence at their own speed.

 ## ZuCo v.2 Dataset